 Which Idea Is Your Favorite?

-You have a variety of bird feeder landscaping ideas that can help you prevent weeds, grow beautiful plants, and prevent or simplify the clean-up of discarded birdseed hulls.
+You can use a variety of bird feeder landscaping ideas to prevent weeds, grow beautiful plants, and prevent or simplify the clean-up of discarded bird seed hulls.

-Any one of these ideas should be a big help in managing your birdseed debris and in maintaining a beautiful landscape.
+Any one of these ideas should help you manage your birdseed debris and maintain a beautiful landscape.
 Try combining a few ideas from this list for even better results.

 For even more ideas to attract more birds to your backyard and gardens, visit us at: GardenBirdFeeder.com